juniorsundarCasual/TGT/vault/volume-3.chapter-181.md

 "Astute deduction," Al lauded.

 "It's going to be difficult," Marek responded while shaking his head.
 "The scene is quite saturated.
-Just last year, the Solar Sect Alliance welcomed 250 new registered Sects of which only two remain functional, that two as subsidiaries of the Poison Rain Sect down south."
+Just last year, the Solar Sect Alliance welcomed 250 new registered Sects of which only two remain functional, that too as subsidiaries of the Poison Rain Sect down south."

 "I don't think that's going to be an issue," Al assured.